 Scroll to explore the findings.

 Officers were charged with a crime in only of these cases.
-One percent of all killings by police.
+Less than one percent of all killings by police.

 White Male